MOFA: Modular Factorial Design for Hyperparameter Optimization: Preliminaries

 \section{Preliminaries}

-\textbf{Latin Hypercubes. } A Latin Hypercube \citep{mckay1979comparison} is an $N\times d$ table for an $N$-run experiment with $d$ factors, which is based on the Latin Square, where there is only one point in each row and column from a gridded space.
+\textbf{Latin Hypercubes. } A Latin Hypercube \cite{mckay1979comparison} is an $N\times d$ table for an $N$-run experiment with $d$ factors, which is based on the Latin Square in which there is only one point in each row and column of a gridded space.
 A Latin Hypercube is the generalization of the Latin Square to an arbitrary number of dimensions, whereby each sample is the only one in each axis-aligned hyper-plane containing it.
-Fig.~\ref{fig:bigmap}c (left) shows an example of a Latin Hypercube of nine runs and three factors.
-A Latin Hypercube has the property of univariate or one-dimensional projection uniformity that by projecting an $N$-point design on to any factor, we will get $N$ different levels for that factor \citep{tang1993orthogonal}.
-This property makes Latin Hypercubes drastically reduces the number of experimental runs necessary to achieve a reasonably accurate result \citep{bergstra2012random}.
+Fig.~\ref{fig:bigmap}c (left) shows an example of a Latin Hypercube with three factors.
+A Latin Hypercube has the property of univariate or one-dimensional projection uniformity which means that by projecting an $l$-point design on to any factor we will get $l$ different levels for that factor \cite{tang1993orthogonal}.
+This property drastically reduces the number of configurations necessary to achieve a reasonably accurate result.

-\textbf{Orthogonal Arrays.} A Full Factorial Design for HPO tries all possible hyperparameter configurations--which is generally not acceptable due to combinatorial explosion.
-To reduce the number of experimental runs, Fractional Factorial Design carefully selects a subset (a fraction) of all experimental runs \citep{mukerjee2007modern}.
-OA design is a type of general Fractional Factorial Design.
-An OA is an $N\times d$ table, and each factor has $l$ levels.
-For any $t$ columns, the different level combinations appear with equal frequency ($t$-dimensional orthogonality).
-The number $t$ is called the strength of the OA.
-Based on the definition of OA, a Latin Hypercube is a special OA of strength one.
-Moreover, an example of OA of strength two, nine runs, three factors and three levels is shown in Fig.~\ref{fig:bigmap}c (right).
-The orthogonality in OA ensures that each factor's main effect can be evaluated without the influence of interaction with other factors.
+\textbf{Orthogonal Arrays.} An OA is an $N\times d$ table, and each factor has $l$ levels.
+For any $t$ columns, the different level configurations appear with equal frequency ($t$-dimensional orthogonality).
+The number $t$ is called the strength.
+A Latin Hypercube is a special OA of strength one.
+For example, Fig.~\ref{fig:bigmapc}c (right) is an $OA(9,3,3,2)$, where the number of runs is nine, the number of factors is three, the number of levels is three and the strength is two.
+In any selected two columns, all possible configurations $(1,1), (1,2), (1,3), (2,1), (2,2), (2,3), (3,1), (3,2), (3,3)$ appear (\emph{complete}) and appear the same number of times (\emph{balanced}).
+This number is called the \emph{index} ($\lambda$).
+In OA design, the size of OA should meet the restriction $N=\lambda l^t$, where $l$ should be a prime number.
+The orthogonality in OA ensures that each factor's main effect can be determined unaffected by interaction with other factors.